 Since my Dad passed away there have been books and movies about D-Day, but for me, the memories are quite different.
 They are safe, snuggly stories I heard when dad tucked me into bed.
 The telling was age-appropriate and felt very close to my dad.

-Many stories were about when Dad camped out in Dartmoor, near the river.
-It was beautiful there, and I suspect it reminded him of Ireland, where he was born.
+Many stories were about when Dad camped out in Dartmoor near the river.
+It was beautiful there and I suspect it reminded him of Ireland, where he was born.
 He told stories of the waiting.
 There were ferns growing, rabbits ran by, and Dad once got a chocolate bar in his rations.
 It was a special treat, and he packed it away in his pup tent to save for special.
-Later when he retrieved it, he found the mice has gotten to it first…. it was almost all nibbled away.
+Later when he retrieved it, he found the mice got to it first…. it was almost all nibbled away.
 Each time I nibble on chocolate, I think how dear that chocolate bar was, and how sometimes we hold onto things that are precious too long.

 After his return to Boston married, and soon there were myself and my sister, and the stories of D-Day began .

-Years later, I was on a retreat in Totness, and traveled downstream to Dartmoor on a passenger boat.
-You could have knocked me over with a feather when the Captain pointed and said, “That’s were the Yanks were camped waiting for D-Day”.
-I had come to that field of rabbits and fern, and was able to walk there myself.
+Years later, I was on a retreat in Totness, and I traveled downstream to Dartmoor on a passenger boat.
+You could have knocked me over with a feather when the Captain pointed and said, “That’s where the Yanks were camped waiting for D-Day”.
+I had come to that field of rabbits and fern and was able to walk there myself.

-May all being heal, May we all dwell in Peace.
+May all beings heal, May we all dwell in Peace.